Last Updated on December 15, 2022 by Jayprakash Prajapati

 5. Licensing – Contract Manufacturing.

 This license is an agreement.
 Under which a foreign license holder buys rights.
-And this licensee uses a settlement fee (normally paid a royalty on sales volume) to produce the company’s product in the country.
+This licensee uses a settlement fee (normally paid a royalty on sales volume) to produce the company’s product in the country.

 6. Equity Corvette.

 It is the parent company in the equity carving wholly-owned subsidiary in the sale of equity.
 The sale of equity can be for the general public or strategic investors.
-And this equity carry-out differs from a spin-off in two ways.
+This equity carry-out differs from a spin-off in two ways.

 7. Leveraged Buyout (LBO).